 - Throw out toss items immediately.

-- Transfer sell or donate items to a permanent box that you can drop off a charity or use at a garage sale at a later date.
+- Transfer sell or donate items to a permanent box that you can drop off at a charity or use at a garage sale at a later date.

 - Properly pack away and label long-term storage items.
 Keep these boxes in your basement or garage—but don’t forget them later on.